 • No record of donations: faith-based institutions must record all donations from donors, including money received in cash, checks, or through virtual payment systems.

-• Tax mistakes: temples need to know how to complete tax forms.
+• Tax mistakes: churches need to know how to complete tax forms.
 Depending on the chapel size, they may be exempt from certain mandatory payments or apply different rates.
 Late submission of paperwork may lead to substantial fines.

 Many churches lack adequate segregation of duties because religious institutions are based on trusting relationships with employees, board members, and volunteers.
 However, it is crucial to choose the people responsible for depositing the capital, but these people should not be in charge of writing checks.
 Specialists who deal with checks should not be involved in checking the checkbook.